My Dinner

 • 4 teaspoon mustard German mustard (affiliate link) is ideal, otherwise use Dijon mustard (affiliate link).

-• 4 slice bacon use streaky bacon.
+• 4 slices bacon use streaky bacon.

 • 2 tablespoon clarified butter or vegetable oil